Vivian0911unique/aeBIC/README.md

-# From Noise to Models to Numbers: Evaluating Negative Binomial Approximations and Parameter Estimations in Single-Cell RNA-seq
+# From Noise to Models to Numbers: Evaluating Negative Binomial Models and Parameter Estimations in Single-Cell RNA-seq

 This repository contains the Julia code and generated plots for the paper [1], where the corresponding data are deposited at xx

 **Requirements:**